Edge Hill University

 Notable Alumni and Famous Faces

 - Stuart Maconie – author, journalist and broadcaster.

-- Danny Howard – DJ and Presenter of BBC Radio 1’s Dance Anthems.
+- Danny Howard – DJ and BBC Radio 1 presenter.

 - Mike Rush – CEO of St Helens Rugby FC.

 - Sue Smith – former England international footballer.

 - Stuart Stokes – athlete who competed for TeamGB in the 3,000m steeplechase at London 2012 Olympics.

 - Ethel Annakin – British socialist and politician.

 - Ruth Madeley – BAFTA-nominated actor.